ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part2.md

 }
 ```

-Next, we implement the symmetric group on `n` elements.
+Next, we implement the symmetric group on <math>n</math> elements.
 Since its underlying set consists of elements of type `permutation`, we will use the corresponding type for our group class.
 We also use the function `equalTuples` from Part 1 which implements the "correct" notion of equality for tuples.
 Otherwise, the group axioms would fail.

 ```typescript
 function symmetricGroup(n: number): Group<permutation> | undefined {